-- It guarantees free social counselling for every person. - It offers a very diverse range of social service type, from which a person can freely choose of his/her volition, according to his/her financial possibilities or other individual preferences. - People dependent on the assistance of another person due to their age or state of health, are provided a social benefit a care allowance. - The Act guarantees that the services provided will be safe for the user, professional and adapted to people's needs. - The Act also gives people room to participate in the decision-making processes pertaining to the scope, types and accessibility of social services in their municipality or region.
+- It guarantees free social counselling for every person. - It offers a very diverse range of social service type, from which a person can freely choose at his/her volition, financial possibilities or other individual preferences. - People dependent on the assistance of another person due to their age or state of health, are provided a social security benefit - a social allowance. - The Act guarantees that the services provided will be safe for the user, professional and adapted to people's needs. - The Act also gives people room to participate in the decision-making processes pertaining to the scope, types and accessibility of social services in their municipality or region.